 - Previous corporate governance reports

 - Articles of association

-- Information on the nomination committee, board of directors, CEO, auditors, auditing committee, guidelines and policies, etc.
+- Information on the nomination committee, board of directors, CEO, auditors, auditing committee, guidelines and policies, executive management team etc.

 - Information and material from previous AGMs

 - Risks and uncertainties

-H&M's corporate governance structure
+The H&M group's corporate governance structure

-H&M's corporate governance structure encompasses shareholders, the board of directors, the auditing committee, the CEO, the nomination committee, auditors, the executive management team, brands, employees and employee organisations - see the illustration below.
-The illustration summarises H&M's corporate governance structure.
+The H&M group's corporate governance structure encompasses shareholders, the board of directors, the auditing committee, the CEO, the nomination committee, auditors, the executive management team, brands, employees and employee organisations - see the illustration below.
+The illustration summarises the group's corporate governance structure.
 H&M's shareholders ultimately decide the company's direction, since the shareholders at the general meeting appoint the board of directors and the chairman of the board.
-Proposals for the composition of the board, board fees and the election of auditors are prepared previously within the nomination committee.
-The board in turn appoints the CEO to take care of day-to-day administration, and the CEO appoints members of the executive management team within H&M's matrix organisation.
+Proposals for the composition of the board, board fees and the election of auditors are prepared in advance within the nomination committee.
+The board in turn appoints the CEO to take care of day-to-day administration, and the CEO appoints members of the executive management team within the H&M group's matrix organisation.
 The board includes two employee representatives and two deputies for these, who are appointed by their respective employee organisations.
 The board appoints an auditing committee from among its members, which deals with accounting and auditing matters on an ongoing basis and which is the main channel of communication between the board and the auditors.
 Each year the auditors report to the board and the annual general meeting on their scrutiny.

-- ➤ REPORTS TO/PROVIDES INFORMATION - APPOINTS/ELECTS/PROPOSES
+APPOINTS/ELECTS/PROPOSES